coyo8/coyo8.github.io/_posts/2017-03-14-SOLID-principle-in-Swift.md

   </div>
 </figure>

 Swifty whispered it is the polymorphism.
 Yes it is.
 "Inheritance" is usually described as an "is a" relationship.
 If a "Planet" is a "Dwarf", then the "Planet" class should inherit the "Dwarf" class.
-Such "Is a" relationships are very important in class designs, but it's easy to get carried away and end up in a wrong design with a bad inheritance.
+Such "Is a" relationships are very important in class designs, but it's easy to get carried away and end up with a wrong design and a bad inheritance.

 The "Liskov's Substitution Principle" is just a way of ensuring that inheritance is used correctly.

-In the above case, both Earth and Pluto can orbit around sun but Pluto is not a planet.
-It have not cleared the neighborhood around its orbit.
+In the above case, both Earth and Pluto can orbit around the Sun but Pluto is not a planet.
+It has not cleared the neighborhood around its orbit.
 Swifty understood this and changed the program.

 ```swift